-Which communities and areas are eligible?
+Which communities and areas were eligible?

-Yes, applications to both programs are permitted and encouraged.
+Yes, applications to both programs were permitted and encouraged.
 We have developed a coordination framework in an effort to avoid duplicative funding or projects.
 We are working together to make sure that the National Broadband Internet Service Availability Map is updated so that applicants can see the latest coverage.
 Given the scope of the rural 50/10 Mbps gap and timing, it is anticipated that application to both initiatives will lead to the most expedient project executions.

-You will be able to submit mobile only projects proposals to the Universal Broadband Fund if your mobile project primarily benefits Indigenous peoples.
+You were be able to submit mobile only projects proposals to the Universal Broadband Fund if your mobile project primarily benefits Indigenous peoples.
 The specific areas that are eligible for mobile funding will be shown on the Eligibility Mapping Tool.

 What is a mobile project that primarily benefits Indigenous peoples?